Workgroups

 The Great Lakes Coastal Assembly relies on workgroups to implement on-going Assembly initiatives and priorities.
 Workgroup membership is voluntary and open to all members of the Assembly, as well as others who have an interest and expertise in the workgroup’s efforts.
 Joining a workgroup is a great way to familiarize yourself with the Assembly, build your professional network, and collaborate on meaningful Great Lakes initiatives.

-Great Lakes Coastal Wetland Conservation Framework
+Great Lakes Coastal Wetland Framework

 Photo: Lake Erie (Great Lakes CoastWatch, NOAA)